 When it comes to playing the best of classic pop and rock, the Blue Meanies can do it all.
-In fact, they have done it all, performing Monkees, Beatles, Kinks, Who, Rolling Stones, Byrds and British Invasion tribute shows from New York City to Los Angeles to Liverpool.
+In fact, they have done it all, performing Monkees, Beatles, Kinks, Who, Rolling Stones, Byrds and British Invasion tribute shows from New York City to Los Angeles to Louisville to Liverpool.

 The Blue Meanies' extended set includes music by the Beatles and solo Beatles, the Kinks, the Who, Rolling Stones, Animals, Zombies, Yardbirds, Moody Blues, Dave Clark Five, Cream/Eric Clapton, the Byrds, the Band and many more.

 Although they're based in New York and New Jersey, the Blue Meanies are NOT opposed to driving reasonably far (New England, Long Island, Virginia, anywhere in Pennsylvania, whatever!) to do that thing they do!

 BRIAN CANCEMI: Brian has been playing guitar and wearing shoes since he was 16 and a half.
 He has performed in "The Three L's": Liverpool, Lighthouse Hill and Louisville.
 He hopes to add Lavina, Lima and Lodge Grass to this list.